Skip to content

 The short answer

-A name of God in the Book of Jeremiah is Jehovah Tsidkenu, which translates as "The Lord our righteousness".
-But the meaning is much deeper than this flat translation, as Jesus Christ eventually fulfilled this prophesy in Jeremiah.
-As such, Jehovah Tsidkenu refers to Jesus Christ, and thus Christ is our righteousness.
+Jehovah Tsidkenu is a name of God in the Book of Jeremiah.
+It means "The Lord our righteousness," but its significance is much greater than this flat translation.
+Because Jesus eventually fulfilled the prophesy from Jeremiah that this name comes from, Jehovah Tsidkenu refers to Christ: Christ is our righteousness.

-Because the Bible is long, complex, and technical, it’s easy for people to take this or that part out of the Bible and get absorbed in endless details that seem dramatic and engaging but which may entirely miss the point of the point of that passage.
+Because the Bible is long, complex, and technical, it’s easy for people to take a passage out of context and get absorbed in endless details that seem dramatic and engaging but entirely miss the point.

-One easy way to do this is with names for God.
-God has all sorts of names and titles in the Bible, especially when you take into account different words in Hebrew and all of their translations into Greek, Latin, and other languages across the centuries.
-One important name is “Jehovah Tsidkenu”, which a quick internet search will tell you means something like, “The Lord is our righteousness”.
+The various names for God can easily spark this kind of inquiry.
+God has all sorts of names and titles in the Bible, especially given the different words in Hebrew and all of their translations into Greek, Latin, and other languages across the centuries.
+One important name is “Jehovah Tsidkenu,” which a quick internet search will tell you means something like, “The Lord is our righteousness.”
 But is that a good translation?
 And what is the context?

 Jehovah Tsidkenu meaning

-While “Tsidkenu” is a word that can be simply translated as “righteousness”, it’s important to be clear about what “Jehovah” means.
-Certainly it’s a name for God, but it’s specifically a Latinization of the Hebrew word Yahweh – a word that has massive theological significance.
+While “Tsidkenu” can be translated as “righteousness,” it’s important to be clear about what “Jehovah” means.
+Certainly it’s a name for God, but it’s specifically a Latinization of the Hebrew word Yahweh, which has massive theological significance.

-Originally this word was written as four characters in Hebrew: יהוה.
+Originally, Yahweh was written as four characters in Hebrew: יהוה.
 Because ancient Hebrew was written without vowels, the way you write the name in English is YHWH.
-However, the name wasn’t pronounced by the ancient Israelites for fear of violating the third commandment, “thou shalt not take the Lord’s name in vain”.
-So instead of taking the risk of using the name in a context where it would be “taken in vain”, the ancient Israelites simply stopped using the name at all – just to be safe.
+However, the name wasn’t pronounced by the ancient Israelites for fear of violating the third commandment, “thou shalt not take the Lord’s name in vain.”
+Instead of risking using the name in vain, the ancient Israelites simply stopped using the name at all, just to be safe.

 The name for God (YHWH in Hebrew letters, read from right to left) in stained glass. (source)

-What does that really mean?
-What you have to understand is that when Christians use the word “God” we aren’t talking about some particular entity or creature that’s in the universe, the way we would talk about Zeus or Thor.
-Zeus and Thor are specific entities that have their own, very human-like traits: they get tired, jealous, angry, and so on.
-And – in Norse mythology, for example – the gods can die.
-The point being, even though we call them “gods”, what we really mean are something more like “superhumans”.
-They might have all sorts of powers, but ultimately they have limitations – just like us.
+When Christians use the word “God” we aren’t talking about some creature that’s in the universe, the way we would talk about Zeus or Thor.
+Zeus and Thor are specific entities that have their own, human-like traits: they get tired, jealous, angry, and so on.
+These figures can even die, in Norse mythology, for example.
+Even though these creatures are called “gods,” they are more like “superhumans.”
+They might have all sorts of powers, but ultimately they have limitations, just like us.

-Thor, of Nordic mythology, had the ability to die.
+Thor, of Nordic mythology, could die.
 19th century painting. (source)

-But when the Bible talks about God, what it’s talking about is something more like “existence itself”.
-God, on this understanding, is not really any thing that exists, he is the source of all existence and life, which means he is higher and beyond any merely existing thing.
+But when the Bible talks about God, what it’s talking about is something more like existence itself.
+God, in this view, is not a created thing that exists; he is the source of all existence and life, so he is higher and beyond any merely existing thing.

-Think about it like this: you are alive.
+Think about it in this way: you are alive.
 So are trees and grasshoppers and cats.
 All of those things have life.
-But the Christian understanding of God is that he is life, he is “life itself”.
-This is what Jesus was talking about (partly) when he said that he is “the way, the truth, and the life” (John 14:6).
-Unlike religions that believe in a “life force” (or even the idea of “the Force” that you see in the Star Wars movies), Christians believe that “life itself” or “existence itself” was not just an impersonal force but is also a person – the person of Jesus Christ.
+But the Christian understanding of God is that he is life, life itself.
+This idea is what Jesus was talking about (at least in part) when he said that he is “the way, the truth, and the life” (John 14:6).
+Unlike religions that believe in a “life force,” Christians believe that “life itself” or “existence itself” is more than an impersonal force—it is also a person: Jesus of Nazareth.

-The letters O W N around Christ's head is translated as "He who is" as seen in this orthodox icon. (source)
+The letters O ω N around Christ's head is translated as "He who is" as seen in this orthodox icon. (source)

-You see this in much of the traditional depictions of Jesus, especially eastern iconography.
+You see this idea in many traditional depictions of Jesus, especially in eastern iconography.
 In such icons you’ll often see letters in his halo: the Greek Letters “O ω Ν” which translate to “he who is”.
-In Eastern Orthodox hymns, Jesus is referred to as “the existing one”.
-All of these are ways of saying the same thing.
+In Eastern Orthodox hymns, Jesus is referred to as “the existing one.”

-So it’s not just that it means “the Lord is our righteousness” or “God is our righteousness”, it also has this very particular sense of God as “the existing one” or “the one who is the source of all being”.
-It’s that which is also our righteousness!
+So it’s not just that “Jehovah Tsidkenu” means “the Lord is our righteousness” or “God is our righteousness”.
+It also has a very particular sense of God as “the existing one” or “the one who is the source of all being.”
+It’s that one who is our righteousness!

 The historical context of Jehovah Tsidkenu

-“‘Behold, the days are coming,’ says the Lord, ‘that I will raise to David a Branch of righteousness; a king shall reign and prosper, and execute judgment and righteousness in the earth.
-In His days Judah will be saved, and Israel will dwell safely; now this is His name by which He will be called: THE LORD OUR RIGHTEOUSNESS’”
+‘Behold, the days are coming,’ says the Lord, ‘that I will raise to David a Branch of righteousness; a king shall reign and prosper, and execute judgment and righteousness in the earth.
+In His days Judah will be saved, and Israel will dwell safely; now this is His name by which He will be called: THE LORD OUR RIGHTEOUSNESS’ (Jeremiah 23:5-6)

 Jeremiah was a prophet during a difficult time in Israel’s existence.
 He witnessed the fall of Jerusalem to the Babylonian empire and the destruction of the glorious Temple of Solomon.
-This was the period known as the “Babylonian captivity”, when man Israelites were exiled into Babylon.
-Jeremiah was prophesying that there would be a restoration of Jerusalem through the reign of a righteous king.
+This period was known as the “Babylonian captivity,” when many Israelites were exiled into Babylon.
+Jeremiah prophesied that there would be a restoration of Jerusalem through the reign of a righteous king.

-The second appearance of the phrase Jehovah Tsidkenu appears ten chapters later.
+The second appearance of the name Jehovah Tsidkenu appears ten chapters later.
 Jeremiah again makes a reference to the restoration of Israel:

 Jesus is the fulfillment of the prophecies

-Jeremiah’s prophecies, like all the prophets of the Old Testament, ultimately end up referring to Jesus.
-This is the major source of the split between the religion that developed into Rabbinic Judaism in the second century A.D. and the historic Christian Church: the identity of Jesus.
+Jeremiah’s prophecies, like those of all the Old Testament prophets, ultimately end up referring to Jesus.
+In fact, the identity of Jesus is the major source of the split between the religion that developed into Rabbinic Judaism in the second century A.D. and the historic Christian Church.

 Christ setting free the captives of death, 15th century painting

-This is where Jesus was a disappointment to many of the Jewish leaders.
-Instead of leading them in a political revolution, he repeatedly explained that his kingdom was “not of this world”, and that the real enemy he came to deliver them from was death and their slavery to the devil.
-In other words, he was not aimed merely at their freedom from Roman rule, but at the freedom of all human beings from the tyranny of death and sin.
+It was in this way that Jesus was a disappointment to many Jewish leaders.
+Instead of bringing about a political revolution, he repeatedly explained that his kingdom was “not of this world” and that the real enemy he came to deliver them from was death and their slavery to the devil.
+In other words, his aim was the freedom of all human beings from the tyranny of death and sin, not from Roman rule.
 In the freedom that Christ brings we can become truly righteous, what the early church and ancient Israelites called holiness.
-But it is Jesus, “the existing one”, the one who is the source of all life and being, who makes this possible.
-That is why he is our righteousness and why Jeremiah calls him “Jehovah Tsidkenu”.
+But it is Jesus, “the existing one,” the source of all life and being, who makes this possible.
+He is our righteousness and he fulfills the name Jeremiah calls him: “Jehovah Tsidkenu.”

 Image credit